roura356a/csk/intl.en-US/Best Practices/Network/Use AES to manage Ingresses.md

 ## Verify that AES functions as an Ingress controller

-To verify that AES functions as an Ingress controller, you need to create a Deployment.
+To verify that AES functions as an Ingress controller, you must create a Deployment.

 1. Use the following template to create a Deployment: